 Fariba received a bachelor’s degree in Physiotherapy from the Institut Superieur des Carrieres Auxilliaires de la Medecine (I.S.C.A.M) in Brussels.
 During her 30 years of professional work, she has been committed to continuous education.
 She has taken several post graduate courses in Isfahan University of Medical Sciences and University of Toronto.
 She is a certified Bobath therapists for both adults with neurological disorders and children with cerebral palsy.
 Fariba received the Schroth training as part of the curriculum at her school in Belgium.
-In 2008, she obtained a new certification on Schroth Method for conservative management of scoliosis in Asclepios Katharina Schroth Clinic in Bad Shobernheim, Germany.
-In 2012, she organized the first Best Practice Schroth course in North America; she received the training from Dr. Hans Weiss to become a certified instructor for the Schroth Best-Practice (Scoliologic).
+In 2008, she obtained a new certification on Schroth Method for conservative management of scoliosis in Asklepios Katharina Schroth Clinic in Bad Sobernheim, Germany.
+In 2012, she organized Schroth Best Practice course in North America; she received the training from Dr. Hans-Rudolf Weiss to become a certified instructor for the Schroth Best-Practice program.

 Fariba has presented her work on scoliosis in several opportunities such as at the first Scoliologic workshop and Advance Scoliosis Management Symposium at Isfahan University and Schroth Best Practice training for health care providers in Dubai.
 Fariba has been actively collaborating with the University of Toronto as an instructor at the Faculty of Rehabilitation Sciences.
 She has been a recipient of several teaching awards, recognition award for inter-professional education.
 She has been nominated for the Patient Centered Care award at Toronto General Hospital.
 She has been part of a focus group at University of Toronto to improve the PT curriculum and has been collaborating to establish and implement a new curriculum for conservative management of scoliosis.